tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_app_service.md

 - NSGs on the private endpoint subnet should follow least privilege and allow only required inbound traffic from approved sources (for example, campus network ranges, VPN, or the hub firewall).
 - For internet-facing application traffic, work with Cloud Services to configure hub-managed ingress via the shared Azure Front Door (AFD) instance.
 - Administrative access must not be internet-exposed.
 See [Access Methods](../access_methods.md) for details.
-- App Service Plan must be on a Standard (S1) SKU or higher to support both Private Endpoints and VNet Integration.
+- App Service Plan must be on a Basic SKU or higher to support both Private Endpoints and VNet Integration.

 ## Implementation Pattern